 Stress acne is a real thing, and it should be taken a lot more seriously than it is.

 Cortisol is the body’s stress hormone.
 You release cortisol anytime you’re under stress, whether it’s a real physical threat (your life being in danger) or a psychological one (a tough day at work).

 Stress contributes to acne for a few reasons:

 - Chronically high levels of cortisol can lead to insulin resistance (leading to even more hormonal acne)

-- High cortisol levels makes the skin weaker by damaging its proteins
+- High cortisol levels make the skin weaker by damaging its proteins

 - It slows the healing of existing acne and scars

-- Stress can decrease the amount of healthy bacteria you have in your gut
+- Stress can decrease the number of healthy bacteria you have in your gut

 - Dehydration, dry skin, and even hair loss